DDC Technology Overview

-Power savings is particularly important in embedded SRAM memory blocks.
+Power saving is particularly important in embedded SRAM memory blocks.
 For most chips, lowering supply voltage is limited by the SRAM’s minimum operating voltage (Vmin).
 By taking advantage of the reduced variability of the DDC transistor, 6T SRAMs using DDC technology have been demonstrated operating at 150mV to 250mV below identical SRAMs implemented in conventional CMOS technology.

 DDC transistors implemented in 65nm process technology demonstrate 40% to 60% less VT variation compared to the baseline transistors in 65nm technology.
-The reduced VT variation leads directly to lower SRAM VDD-min by improving the VT matching of the transistor pairs in the SRAM cell.
+The reduced VT variation leads directly to lower SRAM V-min by improving the VT matching of the transistor pairs in the SRAM cell.

 Integrates with Existing Fabs and Design Flows